Gifted-Dev/javascript_zero_to_hero/COURSE_OVERVIEW.md

 ### ✅ **Part 2: DOM Manipulation & Web APIs** (COMPLETE)
 - **📖 Comprehensive 200+ page notes** covering:
-  - DOM selection and manipulation
+    - DOM selection, manipulation, and traversal
-  - Event handling and delegation
+    - Event handling, propagation, and delegation
     - Form processing and validation
     - Browser APIs (Storage, Geolocation, Notifications)
-  - Performance optimization and security
+    - Performance optimization and security best practices
+- **💻 1 Working example file** with an interactive HTML playground
+- **📝 11 detailed exercises** (Basic → Advanced → Creative Challenges)
+- **✅ Complete solutions** for all exercises
+- **🎮 Complete project**: To-Do List Application
+    - Full implementation (HTML, CSS, JS)
+    - Step-by-step guide and evaluation criteria

+### ✅ **Part 3: ES6+ & Advanced JavaScript Concepts** (COMPLETE)
+- **📖 Comprehensive notes** on modern JavaScript, including:
+    - Arrow Functions, `let`/`const`, Destructuring, Spread/Rest, and Template Literals.
+    - ES6 Modules (`import`/`export`) and Classes for professional code structure.
+    - Promises, Optional Chaining (`?.`), and Nullish Coalescing (`??`).
+- **💻 Working examples** with a `README.md` study guide to explain the modular setup.
+- **📝 12 detailed exercises** to master modern syntax and features.
+- **✅ Complete solutions** for all exercises.
+- **🎮 Complete project**: Recipe Finder Application
+    - Full implementation using modules, classes, and `async/await`.
+    - Communicates with a real-world, third-party API.

 ### 🏗️ **Remaining Parts** (Folder Structure Ready)
-All folders are created and ready for content:
-- Part 3: ES6+ & Advanced JavaScript
+The following parts are planned and the folder structure is ready. **Content for these parts is yet to be created.**
 - Part 4: Asynchronous JavaScript
 - Part 5: JavaScript in the Browser
 - Part 6: Modules, Tooling & Debugging